rot256/fugl/cmd/client/README.md

 Proofs are added to the server by pushing.
 Pushing is really a fancy word for issuing a post request, after which the server will validate the proof (in completely the same way as the "add" operation).

-Here a silly example using a server on localhost:
+A silly example of using the "push" operation, using a server on localhost:

 ```
 ~> ./client --operation=push --address=http://127.0.0.1:8080/submit